cayang/2020-msia423-yang/README.md

 │   ├── develop/                      <- Current notebooks being used in development.
 │   ├── template.ipynb                <- Template notebook for analysis with useful imports, helper functions, and SQLAlchemy setup.
 │
-├── reference/                        <- Any reference material relevant to the project │
+├── reference/                        <- Any reference material relevant to the project.
+│
 ├── src/                              <- Source data for the project.
 │   ├── clean_data.py                 <- Gets raw data from S3 bucket and cleans file.